wo1fbit/wo1fbit.github.io/_posts/2022-08-09-Privesc-Notes.md

 <!--more-->

 # Setuid & Setgid
-The setid(set user identity) and setgid(set group identity) are flags that allow users to run an executable with the permissions of the owner or group.
+The setuid(set user identity) and setgid(set group identity) are flags that allow users to run an executable with the permissions of the owner or group.

 1. find / -perm /4000  - find files with the suid bit set
 2. find / -perm /2000 - find files with the sgid bit set